 - be present at the interview, and

-- The EBT and PIN are mailed in the resident’s name.
+- The EBT card is mailed in the resident’s name.

-- The authorized representative does not receive an EBT card or PIN.
+- The authorized representative does not receive an EBT card.

 - The authorized representative does not hold the card for the resident, except by request of the resident for safekeeping.
 At no time should the PIN be given to the authorized representative.